The pfSense® software distribution is compatible with most hardware supported by FreeBSD.

 USB Network Adapters¶

-We do not recommend using USB network adapters of any make/model due to their unreliability and poor performance.
+USB network adapters of any make/model should not be used due to their unreliability and poor performance.